turingschool/try-turing/popup-intro-to-js/js-1/index.md

   <h2>Try It</h2>
   <p>That was a LOT of info!
 Fork <a href="https://replit.com/@turingschool/javascript-variables#script.js" target="blank">this replit</a> and follow the directions to play around with variables and data types.
 We will only be working on the JavaScript file.</p>
   <ul>
-    <li>Declare 3 variables, using the names name, email, and numberOfPets.
+    <li>Declare 3 variables, using the labels name, email, and numberOfPets.
 Assign each to an appropriate value.</li>
     <li>Make sure to console.log each variable to verify you've stored it correctly!</li>
     <li><strong>Finished?</strong> Declare another variable that stores an array.
 You choose the name of the variable and the values!</li>
   </ul>